 How can your ISP tell you’re using a VPN?

-Generally, your ISP can tell that by looking at the patterns of your traffic.
-All VPNs work in a very similar way – they send your traffic through an encrypted tunnel, which involves multiple layers of protection.
+Generally, your ISP can do this by looking at your traffic patterns.
+All VPN services work similarly — they send your traffic through an encrypted VPN tunnel, which involves multiple layers of protection.

 Can a VPN be detected?

 Yes, it’s possible to see that you’re using a VPN by looking at your traffic patterns.
 That doesn’t mean your activities are visible, but your VPN use is.
 You can use obfuscated servers to hide the fact that you’re using a VPN.

 Can obfuscated servers bypass the Great Firewall Of China?

 Unfortunately, it’s not as simple as that.
 While obfuscated servers are essential to bypassing China’s firewalls, they alone cannot guarantee that your VPN provider will work in China.

 It takes complicated algorithms, among other technologies, and continuous maintenance to keep a VPN service up and running for users in China.
 However, if your VPN provider offers obfuscated servers as Surfshark does, it’s a step in the right direction!

 A VPN blocker is a tool that governments, ISPs, or website administrators use to deny access to a particular service when you connect to the internet with a VPN.
 The most commonly used method for preventing VPN access is by blocking specific IP addresses.
 Another common way is blocking ports that VPN tunneling protocols use, e.g., PPTP and L2TP.